Customer-Reported Defect Resolution Policy

 When requesting a patch application to any instance within SaaS, the latest patch level for that release will be applied.

-Patches are released in a short timeframe with more limited testing than the testing done for a Release.
-Patches produced for the GA and GA-1 versions are released approximately every other month (for example, GA in Jan., GA-1 in Feb., GA in March, and so on) to provide quick resolution to critical issues.
+Patches are released in a short timeframe with more limited testing than the testing done for a release.
+Patches produced for the GA and GA-1 versions are released approximately every other month (for example, GA in January, GA-1 in February, GA in March, and so on) to provide quick resolution to critical issues.

 We do not run full regression and performance tests on each patch.
-As the patches are cumulative, when there is enough content to warrant full regression and performance testing, or there is a specific defect that warrants special testing, we will conduct that testing as appropriate.
-That extended QA validation includes regression testing, performance testing and selective PAS testing as needed.
-Any patch that has been performance and regression tested will be noted in the patch readme.
+Because the patches are cumulative, when there is enough content to warrant full regression and performance testing, or there is a specific defect that warrants special testing, we will conduct that testing as appropriate.
+Extended QA validation includes regression testing, performance testing, and selective PAS testing as needed.
+Any patch that has been performance and regression tested will be noted in the patch README.

 Customers should be aware that a software patch could potentially have unintended adverse consequences with respect to the performance or functionality of the software in the customer environment.

 Customers should not apply software patches directly to production systems without first verifying them in a test environment which is representative of their production system in terms of configuration and data volumes.

 For products like Microsoft Project (MSP), we perform high-level tests on newly released updates once every two months with a best effort goal to test monthly.
 Based on the outcome of these tests, we may or may not recommend a certain update level be applied for use with

 If we encounter a defect in the MSP update which impacts our integration and does not deliver a quality experience for our customers, we will neither recommend nor support that update level for use with the released PPM product.
 We will provide an updated list of supported MSP updates on the CA Support website.

 For Jaspersoft, patch dates are more prone to variance due to many factors, however, we generally plan for a quarterly patch cadence.